Distribution of primes of split reductions for abelian surfaces: Introduction

-Furthermore, upper bounds for the number of the exceptional primes of absolutely simple abelian varieties were given in the work of Achter \cite[Theorem B, p.2]{Ac12} and Zywina \cite[Theorem 1.2.13, p.11]{Zy08}.
-They related a prime $\fp$ in $K$ such that $\overline{A}_{\fp}$ splits with the characteristic polynomial of the Frobenius endomorphism $\pi_{A, \fp}$ of $\overline{A}_{\fp}$ that is reducible.
-Let $A/K$ be an absolutely simple abelian variety of dimension $g$ and with a commutative endomorphism ring.
-Assuming the Mumford-Tate Conjecture for $A$ and the GRH for Dedekind zeta functions, they obtained the bound
+Furthermore, upper bounds for $\pi_{A, \text{split}}(x)$ when $A$ is an absolutely simple abelian variety are given by Achter \cite[Theorem B, pp. 42-43]{Ac12} and Zywina \cite[Theorem 9.2, p.
+5076]{Zy14}.
+They related the property that $\overline{A}_{\fp}$ splits with the property that the characteristic polynomial of the Frobenius endomorphism of $\overline{A}_{\fp}$ is reducible.
+By using large sieve for Galois representations, they proved that for an absolutely simple abelian variety $A/K$ of dimension $g$ such that $\End_{\overline{K}}(A)$ is commutative, assuming the Generalized Riemann Hypothesis for Dedekind zeta functions (GRH) and the Mumford-Tate Conjecture for $A$ and by possibly increasing the field $K$, the following bound holds: